Ant-f/HashCalculator/README.md

 ## License

-This program is distributable under the terms and conditions of the GNU General Public License Version 3; see LICENSE for more information.
+File Hash Calculator is distributable under the terms and conditions of the GNU General Public License Version 3.
+The full text of the GNU General Public License Version 3 can be viewed [here](https://github.com/Ant-f/HashCalculator/blob/master/LICENSE).

-This program uses the third party open source software Ninject under the terms and conditions of the Apache License Version 2.0; for more information see ./Ninject/ApacheLicenseVersion2.0.txt
+File Hash Calculator uses the third party open source library Ninject under the terms and conditions of the Apache License Version 2.0.
+The full text of the Apache License Version 2.0 can be viewed [here](https://github.com/Ant-f/HashCalculator/blob/master/Ninject/ApacheLicenseVersion2.0.txt).